tahoe-lafs/tahoe-lafs/README.rst

 🐍 Python 3 Support
 --------------------

 Python 3 support has been introduced starting with Tahoe-LAFS 1.16.0, alongside Python 2.
-System admnistrators are advised to start running Tahoe on Python 3 and should expect Python 2 support to be dropped in a future version.
+System administrators are advised to start running Tahoe on Python 3 and should expect Python 2 support to be dropped in a future version.
 Please, feel free to file issues if you run into bugs while running Tahoe on Python 3.

 🤖 Issues